-In essence today we don’t really track global CO2 emissions.
-Greenhouse gas emissions are aggregated and self-reported both on national and global levels.
-In what concerns greenhouse gas emissions, we are relying on the figures provided by national governments, who are also making promises and commitments concerning their future reduction.
+In essence, today, we don’t really track global CO2 emissions.
+Greenhouse gas emissions are aggregated and self-reported both on national and international levels.
+Regarding greenhouse gas emissions, we rely on the figures provided by national governments, who also make promises and commitments relating to their future reduction.
 The current system is both prone to miscalculations and manipulation.

 A better way

-Fortunately, the technology exists to pinpoint the sources of pollution accurately and in real-time.
+Fortunately, technology can pinpoint pollution sources accurately and in real-time.
 Climate-Trace is a group of high-tech start-ups that are working on an independent way to monitor carbon pollution.

 Climate-Trace seeks to create the best technology tools for pollution monitoring through global collaboration in a free and open-source fashion.

-There are already some interesting uses of satellite imagery to track pollution such as this Belgian plane that is “sniffing” out polluting ships and this use for the tracking of methane emissions by certain energy majors.
+There are already some exciting uses of satellite imagery to track pollution, such as this Belgian plane that is “sniffing” out polluting ships and this use for tracking methane emissions by specific energy majors.

 I am interested in getting in touch with startups considering building tools leveraging @ClimateTraceTweet